TACC/Lmod/docs/source/093_modulerc.rst

 System MODULERC files
 ^^^^^^^^^^^^^^^^^^^^^

-By default, Lmod looks in /path_to_lmod/lmod/../etc/rc to find a system MODULERC file.
+By default, Lmod looks in /path_to_lmod/lmod/../etc/rc.lua or /path_to_lmod/lmod/../etc/rc to find a system MODULERC file.
+The lua file takes precedence over the TCL version.
 Or you can set either **LMOD_MODULERCFILE** or **MODULERCFILE** to be a single file or a colon separated list.
 If more than one file is specified then the priority is left to right.